ErebusMonkey3691/vision-auto-agent/README.md

 # Vision-Driven Autonomous Framework
 ### State-Machine Automation via Chromatic Perception

+> **Development Note:** This repository represents a finalized, template-agnostic version
+> of a vision-based automation tool developed in ~[Aug/2025].
+This version has been
+> specifically refactored to remove proprietary assets and focus on the underlying
+> computer vision logic and Win32 API integration.

 ## Project Overview
 This project implements a non-intrusive autonomous agent designed to interact with graphical user interfaces (GUIs) through **Computer Vision (CV)** and the **Win32 API**.
 By utilizing real-time screen sampling and RGB color-space analysis, the agent can perceive application states and execute context-aware actions.